Menominee County, Michigan

 Menominee County (/məˈnɒməni/ mə-NAH-mə-nee) is a county located in the Upper Peninsula in the U.S. state of Michigan.
-As of the 2020 Census, the population was 23,502.
+As of the 2020 census, the population was 23,502.
 The county seat is Menominee.
-The county's name comes from an American Indian word meaning "wild rice eater" used to describe a tribe.
-The county was created in 1861 from area partitioned out of Delta County, under the name of Bleeker.
-When county government was organized in 1863, the name was changed to Menominee.
+The county's name comes from an Ojibwe word meaning "wild rice eater" used to describe the Menominee people.
+The county was created in 1861 from the area partitioned out of Delta County, under the name of Bleeker.
+When the county government was organized in 1863, the name was changed to Menominee.

-Menominee County is part of the Marinette, WI–MI Micropolitan Statistical Area.
+Menominee County is part of the Marinette, WI–MI micropolitan statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1338 sqmi, of which 1044 sqmi is land and 294 sqmi (22%) is water.